home-assistant/developers.home-assistant/docs/api/supervisor/endpoints.md

 <details>
 <summary className="endpoint delete protected">/auth/cache</summary>

-Reset internal auth cache to speedup and provide a working system on core reboot.
+Reset internal authentication cache, this is useful if you have changed the password for a user and need to clear the internal cache.

 </details>